axsh/bashsteps/doc/intro-to-core.md

 The motivation for bashsteps is that some scripts can benefit from putting extra effort up front to have two types of enhancements.
-The first is to break the script up into meaningful steps.
+The first enhancement is to break the script up into meaningful steps.
 The second is to write code that can test whether each step has been done or not.

 For some types of scripts (for example very short ones, or non-destructive, fast executing scripts), it is not worth the effort.